About Me

 Research

-Transition to turbulence in wall-bounded shear flows
+Transition to turbulence and wall-bounded shear flows

-Collaborators: Dwight Barkley, Laurette Tuckerman
+Collaborators: Dwight Barkley, Laurette Tuckerman, Javier Jiménez,

 Collaborators: J. Taylor Perron, Eric Deal, Jeremy G. Venditti